 Prevention of thromboembolism

-If a significant underlying disorder is suspected, patients with new-onset atrial fibrillation may benefit from hospitalization, but those with recurrent episodes do not require hospitalization unless other symptoms suggest the need for it.
+If a significant underlying disorder is suspected, patients with new-onset atrial fibrillation may benefit from hospitalization.
+Patients with recurrent episodes do not require hospitalization unless other symptoms suggest the need for it.
 Once causes have been managed, treatment of atrial fibrillation focuses on ventricular rate control, rhythm control, and prevention of thromboembolism.

 Ventricular rate control